marzooqy/Preferences/README.md

-# Preferences
+# Preferences (untested)
-This module wraps SharedPreferences and SharedPreferences.editor in one class. apply is called automatically by put methods.
+This module wraps SharedPreferences and SharedPreferences.editor in one class. `apply` is called automatically by `put` methods.